AP.6 Graduate Policies

 AP.6.9.6 Individualized Dual Master's Degree Programs

-Students in dual master's degree programs are not eligible for reduction of credit based on a previously earned relevant post-baccalaureate degree earned prior to admission.
-Any Reduction of Credits that was granted upon admission to the initial program will be removed from the student's record upon matriculation into the second program.
+Students in dual master's degree programs are not eligible for transfer of credits based on a previously earned relevant post-baccalaureate degree earned prior to admission.
+Any transfer of credits that was granted upon admission to the initial program will be removed from the student's record upon matriculation into the second program.

 Students are not eligible to pursue two master's degrees until they have completed one semester in their initial master's program.
 Interested students should know: